eGovPDX/PDXFade/README.md

     Same as width.
 -   `classNamespace (pdxfade)[str]`:
     This is prepended to all the class names in the slideshow.
-If you want to customize the class names you’d change it here.
-It’ll affect *all* class names shown below.
+If you want to customize the class names you'd change it here.
+It'll affect *all* class names shown below.
 -   `arrowColor (white)[str]`:
     Can be `white` or `black`.
-It’s used to change the next and previous arrow colors.
+It's used to change the next and previous arrow colors.

-If you’re new to jQuery plugins, here’s an example of changing two of these options:
+If you're new to jQuery plugins, here's an example of changing two of these options:

     $('#slideshow').pdxfade({animationTime:1000,namespace:'myslideshow'});